erlichg/TVML-Kodi-Addons/README.md

 Method include:
 ```
+- alertdialog(title, description) - pops an alert dialog to the user
-- inputdialog(title, description) - pops an input dialog with text field to the user.
+- inputdialog(title, description, placeholder, button) - pops an input dialog with text field to the user. placeholder is the placeholder of the textfield. button is the button text.
 Returns the response
-- progressdialog(heading, line1, line2, line3) - shows a progress dialog. returns immediately
+- progressdialog(heading, text) - shows a progress dialog. returns immediately
-- updateprogressdialog(percent, heading, line1, line2, line3) - update the active progress dialog with these values.
+- updateprogressdialog(value, text) - update the active progress dialog with these values.
 Returns immediately
 - isprogresscanceled() - returns true/false whether progress dialog is showing or user aborted it
 - closeprogress() - close the active progress dialog
 - selectdialog(title, list) - shows a dialog with list of items.
 Waits until user has made a selection
-- play(url) - invoke the player on a stream url.
+- play(url, type) - invoke the player on a stream url. type can be either video ir audio.
 Returns immediately
 - isplaying() - returns true/false whether player is still active
 ```